karyiteh/sdhacks-budget-tracker/README.md

-Team Budget Tracker App
+##Budget Tracker App
 A finance tracking web application that keeps track of all the financial transactions of the user.